Pharisees chose legalism over the grace of God

-The New Testament never says that Torah Observance is required.
-Instead, the Bible contrasts the Old and the New Covenant.
+The New Testament never commands Torah keeping and never says that Torah Observance is required to get saved, to stay saved or to be right with God.
+Instead, the Bible contrasts the Old Covenant and the New Covenant.
 The New Covenant is described as "everlasting" while the Old Covenant is described as "done away with" and "abolished."

 The New Covenant Is Everlasting.

 1. "And confirmed the same unto Jacob for a law, and to Israel for an everlasting covenant."
 Psalm 105:10.

 Here the Psalmist speaks of the Abrahamic Covenant, not the Mosaic Covenant.

 2. "The earth also is defiled under the inhabitants thereof; because they have transgressed the laws, changed the ordinance, broken the everlasting covenant."
 Isaiah 24:5.

 Here Isaiah speaks of the Abrahamic Covenant, not the Mosaic Covenant.

 3. "Now the God of peace, that brought again from the dead our Lord Jesus, that great shepherd of the sheep, through the blood of the everlasting covenant..."
 Hebrews 13:20.